TypeScriptToLua/TypeScriptToLua.github.io/docs/publishing-modules.md

 ## Basic Limitations

 - `tstl` cannot import `.ts` and `.tsx` source files from a `node_modules` library.
-- You cannot use the `luaBundle` compiler flag in packages intended to be included as dependency in another project.
+- `tstl` Lua libraries can not be bundled with the `luaBundle` compiler flag.
+(The end-users consuming the library will decide whether they want the final product to use `luaBundle` or not.)

 ## Project Configuration